 Actually, a coconut is not a fruit at all.
 It’s a nut.
 That’s why coconuts are so good at making fatty oils for cooking.
 It’s also why the water and flesh inside the coconut are high in calories.
 Nuts are notoriously caloric, and coconuts are no exception.

 You should absolutely take advantage of Hawaii’s sweet coconuts.
 The young, green coconuts are full of “water” that is pure, refreshing and full of electrolytes.
-In fact, coconut water is what Gatorade is attempting to be, but the beverage company uses chemicals and salts while a coconut is totally natural.
+In fact, coconut water is what Gatorade is attempting to be, but the beverage company uses chemicals and salts while coconut is totally natural.
 You’ll often find a local selling chilled coconuts at trailheads around the islands.
-It’s a great way to re-hydrate, and you can even ask the vendor to cut open the coconut so you can eat the flesh after you’re done drinking.
+It’s a great way to re-hydrate, and you can even ask the vendor to cut open the coconut so you can eat the flesh after you’re done the drinking.

 Local coconut sellers are masters.
 They are able to cut open a coconut in seconds while leaving the water and flesh intact.
 They can also cut you a spoon from the husk so you can scoop the ice cream-like flesh into your mouth without a mess.